Institution of Engineers, Bangladesh

 The Institution of Engineers, Bangladesh, commonly referred to as IEB, is the national professional organisation of engineers in Bangladesh.
 It is registered under the Societies Registration Act (1860) of the country.
 Within the country, it has 18 centers and 31 sub-centers.
-It has 10 'overseas chapter' in different countries of the world, namely: Australia, Kuwait, Malaysia, Oman, Qatar, Saudi Arabia, Singapore, Thailand, United Arab Emirates and the United States.
+It has 10 'overseas chapter' in different countries of the world, namely: Australia, Kuwait, Malaysia, Oman, Qatar, Saudi Arabia, Singapore, Thailand, the United Arab Emirates and the United States.
+It formed the Board of Accreditation for Engineering and Technical Education (BAETE) which holds the accreditation of engineering faculties in Bangladesh.

 History

 After the Bangladesh Liberation War of 1971, the Institution of Engineers, Pakistan was renamed as the Institution of Engineers, Bangladesh, which was founded in 1948, after the end of the British colonial rule in the Indian subcontinent; with its headquarters at Dhaka in Bangladesh.

-Around the 1947, a number of senior engineers took initiative to establish a forum of engineers in profession.
+Around 1947, a number of senior engineers took initiative to establish a forum of engineers in the profession.
 Soon after, it got its foundation stone laid on 7 May 1948, at Ramna in Dhaka city.